conll/reference-coreference-scorers/README.rst

 Description
 -----------

-This is the official implementation of the revised coreference scorer as described in the following paper:
+This is the official implementation of the revised coreference scorer used for CoNLL-2011/2012 shared tasks on coreference resolution.
+It addresses issues that prevented the consistent scoring of predicted mentions in the past.

 Citation
 --------